snowplow/marketing-attribution-accelerator/content/_index.md

 #### Prerequisites

-- It is assumed that you have either already run the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package, or have a snowplow_web_page_views table already in your data warehouse.
+- It is assumed that you have either already run the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package, or have a snowplow_web_page_views and Snowplow events tables already in your data warehouse.
 If not, we recommend following the first two steps of the [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web) accelerator.

 **Modeling**
 - dbt CLI installed / dbt Cloud account available